Rizi2001/TechGallery/README.md

 	- Chat Bot using Google's Gecko@001 Model to generate Text Embeddings and using cosine similarity, built a Chat Bot.
 	- Chat Bot 2.0 version using Google's Gecko@001 Model to generate Text Embeddings and using cosine similarity, suggests with related questions to questions which are not answered due to having less confidence score.
 	- Evaluation mechanism for the chat bot by automatically generating test questions (variations of the original data) and giving the Chatbot's Response, Ground Truths and the accuracy score.
+	- Chat-Bot Embedding Data Updation notebook to incrementally increase the Chat-Bot's performance by updating its embedding dataset with updated embeddings of questions user asked but the chat bot didn't answer.

 - [Google Cloud Platform]